1jour1vin

 Wine rated (2023 guide) 95-97/100

-The first Côte-Rôtie La Reynarde 2022 reveals intense aromas of espresso, blackberry, blackcurrant, black cherry, crushed violet, graphite, and cedar.
-Medium-bodied and concentrated, it offers a perfect balance between high flavor concentration and matching freshness.
-Structured and round, La Reynarde is a wonderful addition to what is now known as the "La-La-La-La family."
-Speaking of family, this new wine is a tribute to Philippe Guigal's two sons, Étienne and Charles, both born in 2010, the same year that permission was granted to plant and build the new vineyard.
+The first La Reynarde 2022 Côte-Rôtie reveals intense aromas of espresso, blackberry, blackcurrant, black cherry, crushed violet, graphite, and cedar.
+Medium-bodied and concentrated, it offers a perfect balance between rich flavors and refreshing acidity.
+Structured and round, La Reynarde is a wonderful addition to what is now known as the “La-La-La-La family.”
+Speaking of family, this new wine is a tribute to Philippe Guigal’s two sons, Étienne and Charles, both born in 2010—the very year permission was granted to plant and build the new vineyard.

 Jeb Dunnuck